Structures of elastoinertial turbulence in pipe flow: Formulation and governing equations

 where the stretch tensor $\mathsfbi{T}=\sqrt{\frac{1-\beta}{\mathit{Re} \Wi}}\boldsymbol{\theta}$ and $\boldsymbol{\theta} \cdot \boldsymbol{\theta}=\boldsymbol{\alpha}/(1-\mathrm{tr}(\boldsymbol{\alpha})/b)$ \citep{Wang2014}.
 The superscript ($'$) represents the perturbation from the mean (averaged over $t$ and $z$).
 The inner product $\langle \cdot , \cdot\rangle$ in the objective function \eqref{objective_fn} has been defined as:

 The specific definition of variable $\boldsymbol{q}$ leads to the following inner product of $\boldsymbol{q}$ with itself:

 This inner product and choice of $\boldsymbol{q}$ are chosen because in the limit $b\rightarrow\infty$, Eq.~\ref{mechanical_energy} becomes the total mechanical energy of the flow and is thus a natural and interpretable inner product for analysis of viscoelastic flows.
 In this limit, VESPOD yields an optimal decomposition in terms of total mechanical energy.
 For $b$ finite, the identification with total mechanical energy is approximate but is nevertheless useful.
+We also plot the Probability Distribution Function (PDF) of $\mathrm{tr}(\boldsymbol{\alpha})/b$ to find the distribution of stretching of polymeric chains in EIT (Appendix \ref{pdf_polymeric_stress}).
+The probability of a large value of $\mathrm{tr}(\boldsymbol{\alpha})/b$ is small, indicating the inner product used in the present study provides a good representative of the total mechanical energy.

 The maximization of the objective function \eqref{objective_fn} leads to the following self-adjoint eigenvalue problem:

 which gives an infinite set of eigenmodes $\{\sigma_j, \boldsymbol{\psi}_j(\kappa,r,f)\}$ which are arranged in decreasing value of (approximate) mechanical energy.
 The state variables can be reconstructed using VESPOD modes as